Aarhus University Seal

 Career opportunities

 With a Bachelor’s degree in Economics and Business Administration, you will be able to fill almost any type of administrative position in private and public-sector businesses.
 When you have completed the programme, you will have obtained comprehensive and important professional skills enabling you to perform work within areas such as sales and marketing, financial management, HR management and organisational development, as well as management strategy, share trading and development projects.
-Furthermore, you will be qualified for admission to a number of Master’s degree programmes, such as the MSc in Economics and Business Administration – International Business Development in Herning.
+Furthermore, you will be qualified for admission to a number of Master’s degree programmes for instance the Msc in Economics and Business Administration.

 Views